EddyH85/linux_system_mgmt/README.md

 Requirements
 ------------

-Basic installed Linux System with Ansible Package, ansible User and exchanged PSK for the ansible User.
+Basic installed Linux System with Ansible Package, existing ansible User and exchanged PSK for the ansible User.

 Installation
 ------------